eli-w-king/vscode-icon-inventory/README.md

 ## Usage

-1. **Copy the icon inventory tool** (this folder or just the needed files) into the root of your VS Code repo.
+1. **Copy the icon inventory tool** (this repo or just the needed files) into the root of your VS Code repo.
 2. **Run the generator script**:
    ```bash
    node icon-inventory-gen.js